ChrisForsythQA/Qa-test/README.md

 Requirments: As a coin paying customer, I want to be able to pay for more than one product in a single transaction.
 AC: To enable multi-product purchase, change is not dispensed immediately after the customer pays for the first product

-  Given: there is X amount of currency
+  Given: there is sufficient amount of credit
   When: the customer purchases 1 item
+  Then: the item will be dispatched
+  And: any remaining credit will not be returned

-  And: there is sufficient remaining currency
+  Given: there is sufficient credit remaining
+  When: the customer purchases another item
-  Then: further purchases can be made
+  Then: the item will be dispatched
+  And: any remaining credit will not be returned

   Given: there is insufficient amount of currency remaining
   When: the customer tries to purchase